BM2015-999752700/comparative-genom/README.md

 # comparative-genom
-contains research on comparative genomic analysis of clinical isolates
+contains a study on comparative genomic analysis of TB clinical isolates from Malawi